untwist/opendisruption.com/scripts/README.md

 ## Advanced Features

+### Section-Aware Processing
+The `format_urls.py` script only processes URLs from the "Links from Office Hours" section, ignoring:
+- Footer links
+- Archive links
+- Other markdown links in the file

 ### External Link Handling
 Both scripts automatically convert external links to HTML with `target="_blank"` for better user experience:
 - External links: `<a href="url" target="_blank" rel="noopener noreferrer">text</a>`